vand3rlinden/vand3rlinden.github.io/content/post/mdo-safelinks-policies.md

       - Wait for URL scanning to complete before delivering the message (recommended value: `$true`).

       - Do not rewrite URLs, do checks via Safe Links API only (recommended value: `$false`).
-        - If this setting is enabled, URLs are not wrapped, but they are scanned before the message is delivered.
-But ***only*** in supported versions of Outlook (Windows, Mac, and Outlook on the web), Safe Links functionality is invoked exclusively via APIs at the time a URL is clicked, hence the recommendation to set it to `$false`.
+        - When this setting is on (`$true`), URLs aren’t wrapped but are scanned before delivery.
+In supported Outlook clients (Windows, Mac, web), Safe Links checks happen only at click-time via APIs.
+Setting it to `$false` ensures URLs are wrapped, providing more consistent protection across all clients—not just the supported ones.

       - Do not rewrite the following URLs in email (recommended value: `none`).